QSD-Group/QSDsan/CONTRIBUTING.rst

 Note
 ^^^^
 #.
+We use fork as the default way for collaboration (i.e., for all first-time contributors).
+If you are a constant contributor and have independently made at least one successful and meaningful contribution through forking, you will be given the write access to ``QSDsan`` and you can use branch for easier code syncing.
+We will also jinvite you to join the ``QSDsan`` team.
+#.
 GitHub has really detailed documentation on `forking <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_ (and almost everything else).
 #.
 If you are new to command-line interface, `GitHub Desktop <https://desktop.github.com/>`_ is recommended.